eyalto/pss/README.md

 In case you would like to use another configuration file it is possible by providing its path as value to PSSCONFIG environment variable
 -- normally for local development just use config.json from the repository

+### FileSystem mount
+  if you are using minikube make sure that the mount volume is accessible to the system e.g. '''minikube start --mount --mount-string="/data/folder/on/host:/zebe/data"''' in this case the data folder will just work with the values.yaml file

 ### Running

   make sure the right hosts and ports are exposed to the running service